R-Dolce-Group/runlintic-app/.github/ISSUE_TEMPLATE/task.md

 ## 🧪 Testing Strategy

-How will you verify this task is completed correctly?
+Could you please let me know how you can verify that this task is completed correctly?

 - [ ] Manual testing: [describe approach]
 - [ ] Automated testing: [describe what will be tested]